animint/animint2/README.md

 For more examples, see these galleries, which have screenshots along with links to the interactive data viz, and source code:

-* [NAU rcdata animint gallery](https://rcdata.nau.edu/genomic-ml/animint-gallery/) has 50+ big data viz examples dating back to animint's inception in 2014.
 * [GitHub Pages animint gallery](https://animint.github.io/gallery) is a newer collection of 50+ animints that have been published using `animint2pages()`.
 * [La galerie en français pour animint2](https://animint.github.io/gallery-fr/) is the French version of the gallery!
+* [NAU rcdata animint gallery](https://rcdata.nau.edu/genomic-ml/animint-gallery/) is a gallery of 50+ older examples dating back to animint's inception in 2014.

 To learn how to generate your own interactive data visualizations, go to the official [Animint2 Manual](https://animint-manual-en.netlify.app) (newly rendered using quarto since Sept 2025).
 If you encounter problems, please see the [animint2 wiki](https://github.com/animint/animint2/wiki) or [report them](https://github.com/animint/animint2/issues).